visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Instead of plotting the limit cycles, plot the return distances along the Poincaré section.

-Data
+Coloring
-""""
+""""""""

-The data type controls how the integral curves are colored.
-There are various options, the names of which are self-descriptive such as coloring the curves a *solid* color or according to a *seed*.
+There are various coloring options, the names of which are self-descriptive such as coloring the curves with a *solid* color or according to a *seed*.
 Only those options that require further clarification are described further here.

 Average Distance from seed
     Each curve is colored according to the average distance of all the points